-- max="7" The number of archive files to retain before deletion. - level="info" The level of log detail that should be generated.
-The default "info" level logs error and some informational data but at a minimal level to avoid generating large log files.
-For troubleshooting, it may be desirable to set the logging level to "debug" or "trace".
-Available log levels (in order of increasing verbosity) are: - OFF No logging - ° FATAL Log severe errors that cause early termination - ERROR Log severe errors and other runtime errors or unexpected conditions that may not cause early termination - WARN Log errors and use of deprecated APIs, poor use of APIs, "almost" errors, and other runtime situations that are undesirable or unexpected but not necessarily "wrong" - INFO Log all of the above plus runtime events (startup/shutdown) - ° DEBUG Log all of the above plus detailed information on the flow through the system - TRACE Maximum log information-this option can generate VERY large log files
+The level of log detail that should be generated.
+The default info level logs error and some informational data but at a minimal level to avoid generating large log files.
+For troubleshooting, it may be desirable to set the logging level to debug or trace.
+Available log levels (in order of increasing verbosity) are:

+- · OFF No logging - FATAL Log severe errors that cause early termination - ERROR Log severe errors and other runtime errors or unexpected conditions that may not cause early termination - WARN Log errors and use of deprecated APIs, poor use of APIs, almost errors, and other runtime situations that are undesirable or unexpected but not necessarily wrong - INFO Log all of the above plus runtime events (startup/shutdown) - DEBUG Log all of the above plus detailed information on the flow through the system - TRACE Maximum log information-this option can generate VERY large log files

-Figure 20: Configure Logging for Keyfactor Java Agent on Windows
+Figure 19: Configure Logging for Keyfactor Java Agent on Windows